MD Periodontics tests bacteria that cause periodontal disease

-Understanding saliva test DNA results
+What does the saliva test DNA results tell us?

 The lab results help the doctor determine the risk of bone loss.
 The test breaks up the results into negative, low, moderate, or high levels of bacteria.
 Moderate and high denote an advanced risk of periodontal disease which can cause bone loss if left untreated.

-How the bacterial DNA test is used
+How is the bacterial DNA test used?

 After the doctor knows what type of bacteria is present, they can prescribe an effective antibiotic to halt infection.
 The antibiotics help rid the tooth of any infection and promotes better surgical success on the tooth.

 After your periodontal treatment, the dentist will administer another DNA test to measure your response.
 If they find that you still have an infection, they may try another course of the same antibiotics or a different one that may be more effective.

 Your dentist will likely administer subsequent DNA tests to measure the continued effectiveness of the therapy.